 The aim of this symposium is to display and critically reflect on the current development of approaches and methods in specialeducational research, policy and practice.
 We aim to hold the symposium on campus with a digital solution for those who cannot make it to Umeå.
-Given the unpredictability of the COVID-19 situation, we may have to turn the entire meeting into a totally online symposium
+The symposium is also part of two 2.5 credit doctoral courses.

 This is the programme (including practical information) for the 2021 international symposium on Special Education in Umeå.
 The first day of the symposium is open to school-based practitioners.
 The symposium is also part of a 2.5 credit doctoral course in special education.
 The second day is research focused and the number of attendees is limited.
 We encourage all practitioners, researchers, including doctoral students, who wish to participate to register.

 The aim of the symposium is to critically reflect on the current development of approaches and methods in special educational research, policy and practice, generally and specifically in relation to the development of language, writing and reading, mathematical development, and learning disabilities.
 The questions we will consider include: How can we produce knowledge that helps us understand the complexities of special education in contemporary society in relation to national and international trends?
 In what ways can we strengthen networking, cross-national interdisciplinary exchange and collaboration, close to practice research, and stimulate the dissemination of research in the field of special education?
 How can we understand the relationship between methods and the articulation of special educational knowledge?
 The invited speakers from Sweden and England will help us articulate the traditions, approaches, conditions and differences between research projects conducted in cooperation between universities and schools in Sweden and in other European countries.

 For the second day of the symposium, we invite research paper submissions relating to policy and practice in the field of special education.
 We especially welcome contributions with a close to school practice focus, a focus on the development of language, writing and reading, mathematical development, and/or learning disabilities.